RIAEvangelist/node-dominos-pizza-api/README.md

 # Code Coverage

 For coverage we are using the amazing `c8` coverage suite.
-It produces awesom instanbul style reports as well as lcov and much mmore.
+It produces awesome instanbul style reports as well as lcov and much more.
 It allows testing of pure ES6 code without transpiling, and does not modify the code at all for coverage.
 It uses the built in node coverage tools to test the execution directly inside v8 [c8 on npm](https://www.npmjs.com/package/c8)

 Simply run ` npm test ` and the coverage files will be added to the `./coverage` directory automatically.
 You can start a local coverage server to view your results by running `npm run coverage`.
 This will start a simple [`node-http-server`](https://github.com/RIAEvangelist/node-http-server) for your local coverage directory.